HR Policy

 Role Description

-Employee Wellbeing
+Employee Well-being

-Promoting wellbeing is an essential part of the company’s strategy and values.
-The core objective of the Bravedo community HR Policy is to support employee wellbeing and work–life balance, and to create a work environment where everyone feels safe, valued and motivated.
-The community is committed to adhering to high occupational health and safety standards and continuously improving the work environment.
-To fulfil this principle, the Bravedo community commits to the following actions:
+Promoting employee well-being is a key part of the company’s strategy and values.
+The central objective of Bravedo’s HR Policy is to support employee well-being, work-life balance and a working environment where everyone feels safe, valued and motivated.
+The Group is committed to complying with high occupational health and safety standards and continuously improving the working environment.

 Diversity, Equality and Inclusion

-A core principle of the Bravedo community HR Policy is to promote diversity, inclusion and equality in the workplace.
-This includes preventing discrimination, ensuring equal opportunities for all employees and supporting groups that may face discrimination.
-The community believes that a diverse and inclusive organisation is key to success and innovation.
-To fulfil this principle, the Bravedo community commits to the following actions:
+A key principle of Bravedo’s HR Policy is to promote diversity, inclusion and equality in the workplace.
+This includes preventing discrimination, ensuring equal opportunities and supporting different groups.

-Employee Skills Development and Career Growth
+Competence Development and Career Development

-A core principle of the Bravedo community HR Policy is to support employees’ continuous learning and professional development.
-The community believes that skilled and motivated employees are key to success and innovation.
-To fulfil this principle, the Bravedo community commits to the following actions:
+A key principle of Bravedo’s HR Policy is to support continuous learning and professional development.
+The Group believes that skilled and motivated employees are essential for success and innovation.

 Reporting Concerns and Contact Information